Tech-FraserSAC/frasertickets/README.md

 ## Copyright
 Made by Aritro Saha with the aid of the John Fraser SAC.

 This project is under the GNU General Public License, version 3.
-More info is available in [LICENSE].
+More info is available in [LICENSE](LICENSE).